 There are no winners in the elephant tourism industry

-We know elephants are suffering at tourist attractions.
+We know elephant cruelty is causing them to suffer at tourist attractions.
 But our new research reveals that their trainers and keepers – known as mahouts – are losing out too

 ‘A mahout is an elephant rider, trainer, or keeper.
 Usually, a mahout starts as a boy in the family profession when he is assigned an elephant early in its life.
 They remain bonded to each other throughout their lives’.

 That’s Wikipedia’s definition of a mahout, and one which will chime with many tourists who have a romantic vision of mahouts and their relationship with elephants.
 But sadly, the reality in the elephant tourism industry is very different.

 Our new research, carried out with the Department of Sociology and Anthropology at Chiang Mai University in Thailand, shows the idealistic, commonly held perception of mahouts is quite far from the truth.

 The study is the first comprehensive research on the socioeconomic situation of mahouts across Thailand.

 With a growing animal tourism industry and demand for elephant entertainment, often at venues with lots of visitors, the traditional role of mahouts is being increasingly taken over by regular labourers, who lack sufficient skills and training.